Loose-Leaf Oolong Tea

 The traditional loose-leaf oolong tea is full of antioxidants.
-This is one of the main reasons people believe oolong teas help preserve good health.
-Anti-oxidants help your body fight free radicals.
-Free radicals are by-products of our body's digestive system which contain oxygen.
+This is one of the main reasons people believe it helps preserve good health.
+Antioxidants help your body fight free radicals.
+Free radicals are byproducts of our body's digestive system that contain oxygen.
 These free radicals can do damage to our DNA and our cells.
-So eating a diet high in anti-oxidants assists our body to preserve its health and lighten the load on the aging process.
+Eating a diet high in antioxidants is key to maintaining good health and avoiding the pitfalls of the aging process.